yazz/VisualJS/README.md

 ## Features
 - Build desktop apps as a series of forms
 - Add components to the forms, such as Buttons, images, input fields
-- Code events in Javascript
+- Script in Javascript
-- Connect to Postgres, Mysql, or REST APIs using pre built components
+- Connect to Postgres, Mysql, or REST APIs using pre-built components
 - Build Microservices
 - Each app has a built in SQLite database
 - App source code saved as a single .vjs file
 <br/><br/><br/>